Wednesday, September 25, 2024

 You couldn't write a science fiction scenario weirder than our reality.
 Here's an outline for a screenplay:

-Setting: A humanoid species, after 300,000 years of watching and waiting, suddenly spreads like wildfire across the surface of a planet- Earth - moving into every corner, proclaiming its supremacy and intelligence, evidenced by complex and evolving technology.
-As it accelerates geometrically, the technology-directed change disrupts existing ecosystems, without thought to connected systems, bringing death or worse to many life forms including humanoids, while making giant fortunes for a few.
+Setting: A humanoid species, after 300,000 years of watching and waiting, suddenly spreads like wildfire across the surface of its home planet, Earth, moving into every corner, proclaiming its supremacy and intelligence, evidenced by complex and evolving technology.
+As it accelerates geometrically, the technology-driven change disrupts existing ecosystems, without thought to connected systems, bringing death or worse to many life forms including humanoids, while making giant fortunes for a few.
 The arrogance and narcissism of this species leads it to pursue technology even after inventing mechanical thought (MT) that surpasses its own abilities, threatening to control and replace it.
-The same has happened with biological science, which has given the species the ability to remake its physical self, bringing the possibility of an MT designed post-human.
+The same has happened with biological science, which has given the species the ability to remake its physical self, bringing the possibility of an MT designed post-humanoid civilization.

-Opening Scene: EXT. of the Starship Enterprise, backdrop of stars, twinkly music suggesting that leaving Earth was a great idea.
+Opening Scene: EXT.
+The Starship Enterprise against backdrop of stars, twinkly music suggests leaving Earth was a great idea.

 CUT TO: Bridge, the multi-ethnic crew hard at work.